Malaysian Houses of Parliament: Description

-The complex comprises two parts, a 3-story main building and a 17-story 77 metre tall tower.
+The complex comprises two parts, a 3-story main building and a 17-story 77-metre-tall tower.
 The main building hosts the Dewan Rakyat (House of Representatives) and the Dewan Negara (Senate) while representatives' offices are located in the tower.

 The complex was constructed during the period when the federal government was based in Kuala Lumpur.
 While the vast majority of government operations has moved to Putrajaya since the late-1990s, the parliament continues to convene at Kuala Lumpur's Parliament House.

 Construction

 Tunku Abdul Rahman, the first Malayan Prime Minister, suggested the construction of the Houses of Parliament in December 1959.
 The construction of the building cost RM18 million.
 Designed by Ivor Shipley, a British architect in the Public Works Department, the construction commenced in September 1962, and the opening of the new Parliament building was officiated by Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail, the third Yang di-Pertuan Agong, on 21 November 1963.
 Tunku Abdul Rahman's statue was erected near the Parliament Square on 1971.
-The statue was designed by an American sculptor, Felix de Weldon who also designed the Malaysian National Monument.
+The statue was designed by an American sculptor, Felix de Weldon, who also designed the Malaysian National Monument.

-In culture
+In Malaysian culture

-The buildings have only weakly represented Malaysian government to the world, but are symbolic as that in Malaysia.
-The building has also been prominently featured on reverse of the first series sen coins and the first and second series M$1,000 banknotes.
+The building has also been prominently featured on reverse of the first series cent mints alongside the first and second series M$1,000 banknotes.

+Transportation and accessibility

+Parliament Malaysia is currently served by the T851 LRT Feeder Bus starts from the departure hall of KL Sentral through Perdana Botanical Gardens.
+This bus service will only run during parliament sessions.

+Even though the parliament is beside the newly constructed MRT Kajang Line in between Semantan and Muzium Negara station, there is no plan to create a station at the area before the rail goes underground.